luxfi/cli/cmd/commands.md

 By default, the command runs an interactive wizard.
 It walks you through all the steps you need to create your first Blockchain.

-The tool supports deploying Subnet-EVM, and custom VMs.
+The tool supports deploying EVM, and custom VMs.
 You can create a custom, user-generated genesis with a custom VM by providing the path to your genesis and VM binaries with the --genesis and --vm flags.